rizhc91/sherlock/docs/README.md

 ## Installation

 > [!WARNING]
-> Packages for ParrotOS and Ubuntu 24.04, maintained by a third party, appear to be __broken__.
+> Packages for ParrotOS and Ubuntu 24.04, maintained by a third party,
 > Users of these systems should defer to pipx/pip or Docker.

 | Method | Notes |